Severson-Group/AMDC-Hardware/docs/Encoder.md

 This document describes the design considerations and implementation details for the encoder input subsystem on the Advanced Motor Drive Controller (AMDC).
 A block diagram is presented and each component is discussed in detail.
 Specifications of each component are provided based on the datasheet.

-*Note that this discussion applies to AMDC REV D hardware only -- prior AMDC revisions used different front-end circuitry.*

 # Relevant Versions of AMDC Hardware

 AMDC REV D